Political Economy Summary

 Click on a thumbnail below to read the relevant PESA Regional Integration Monitor relating to Angola.

-Click on a thumbnail below to view the latest PESA public engagements on issues relating to Angola.
+Click on a thumbnail below to view the latest PESA Policy Dialogues on issues relating to Angola.

 Angola is located on the Atlantic Coast of Southern Africa between Namibia and the Republic of the Congo.
 It also is bordered by the Democratic Republic of the Congo and Zambia to the east.
 The country consists of a sparsely watered and somewhat sterile coastal plain extending inland for a distance varying from 50 to 160 km.
 Slightly inland and parallel to the coast is a belt of hills and mountains and behind those a large plateau.